dandi/dandi-hub/README.md

 `./install.sh <env>`

+**Timeouts and race conditions**
+This just happens sometimes, usually resolved by rerunning the install script.

+**Key Management Service Duplicate Resource**
+This is usually caused by a problem with tfstate, it can't be immediately fixed because Amazon Key Management Service objects have a 7-day waiting period to delete.
+The workaround is to change/add a `name` var to the tfvars (ie `jupyerhub-on-eks-2`) Mark the existing KMS for deletion.

 **Route the Domain in Route 53**

 In Route 53 -> Hosted Zones -> <jupyterhub_domain> create an `A` type Record that routes to an